luismiguelcasadodiaz/NetPractice/README.md

 ## Network classes
 Internet addresses are allocated by the InterNIC, the organization that administers the Internet.
 These IP addresses are divided into classes.
 The most common of them are classes A, B, and C. Classes D and E exist, but aren't used by end users.
 Each of the address classes has a different default subnet mask.
 You can identify the class of an IP address by looking at its first octet.
 Following are the ranges of Class A, B, and C Internet addresses, each with an example address:

 Class A networks use a default subnet mask of 255.0.0.0 and have 0-127 as their first octet.
 The address 10.52.36.11 is a class A address.
-Its first octet is 10, which is between 1 and 126, inclusive.
+Its first octet is 10 and falls between 1 and 126, inclusive.

 Class B networks use a default subnet mask of 255.255.0.0 and have 128-191 as their first octet.
 The address 172.16.52.63 is a class B address.
-Its first octet is 172, which is between 128 and 191, inclusive.
+Its first octet is 172 and falls between 128 and 191, inclusive.

 Class C networks use a default subnet mask of 255.255.255.0 and have 192-223 as their first octet.
 The address 192.168.123.132 is a class C address.
-Its first octet is 192, which is between 192 and 223, inclusive.
+Its first octet is 192 and falls between 192 and 223, inclusive.

 In some scenarios, the default subnet mask values don't fit the organization's needs for one of the following reasons: